Feds decline to charge FBI agent who killed kidnap victim

-HOUSTON (AP) — Federal authorities say they will not charge an FBI agent who fatally shot a hostage during a rescue attempt in Houston last year.
+HOUSTON (AP) — Federal authorities will not charge an FBI agent who fatally shot a hostage during a rescue attempt in Houston last year, a U.S. attorney’s spokesman said Wednesday.

-Daryl Fields, spokesman for the U.S. Attorney’s Office in San Antonio, said Wednesday that after an 11-month investigation prosecutors “declined to proceed with federal criminal charges.”
+Daryl Fields, spokesman for the U.S. Attorney’s Office in San Antonio, said prosecutors following an 11-month investigation “declined to proceed with federal criminal charges.”

-Harris County District Attorney Kim Ogg said in a statement that her office now has an obligation to present the case to a grand jury to determine if state charges are warranted.
+Harris County District Attorney Kim Ogg said in a statement that her office initially deferred the case to federal authorities because it involved an FBI agent.

+“Now that the U.S. Attorney’s Office has declined to file federal charges, the District Attorney’s Office has an independent obligation to present this matter to a local grand jury to determine if state criminal charges are warranted,” Ogg said Wednesday.

 Most Read Stories